lechoo/toddmotto.github.com/_posts/2012-07-02-thoughts-on-progressive-and-relative-images.md

 By shrinking our oversized images into the necessary space, we can zoom in a few times which caters for our above problem nicely.
 It’s also a lot easier to control HTML images as opposed to background images when creating responsive layouts.
 We can use CSS to specify a max-width in our responsive designs.
 Which means when we are scaling them up and down, the quality won’t deteriorate.

-**Update:** If you’re seeing poorly downscaled images in Internet Explorer, this is due to the way they handle images upon rendering.
-To set IE straight, add this to your CSS document: img {-ms-interpolation-mode:bicubic;}.
+If you’re seeing poorly downscaled images in Internet Explorer, this is due to the way they handle images upon rendering.
+To set IE straight, add this to your CSS document:

+{% highlight css %}
+img {-ms-interpolation-mode:bicubic;}
+{% endhighlight %}

 This tells the browser to always use high-quality bicubic interpolation mode, as this isn’t the default.

 I think it’s really important to utilise high resolution graphics, and shrink them – to progressively get ahead and ensure your website looks stunning on all devices.
 There is of course a slight downside to this, which is increased load times to load the larger graphics – but it’s worth it.